iRNA-COSI/APAeval/utils/README.md

 **Subdirectory name**: `metrics_json2tsv`

 **Compatibility:**
-Currently no Docker image available, but the script can be run inside the `apaeval_execution_workflow` conda environment.
+Currently no Docker image available, but the script can be run inside the `apaeval` conda environment.

 **Usage:**
 ```